etylizer/testrunner/README.md

   working directory.
 Multiple test suites can be separated by a comma.
 - `--categories <categories>` | `-c <categories>`: The categories to run.
 Multiple categories can be separated by a comma.
 If no categories are specified, all categories will be run. **Needs at least one test suite to be specified**
-- `--disable-parallellism` | `-d`: Disables parallellism.
-This will run all tests sequentially.
+- `--enable-parallellism` | `-d`: Enables parallellism.
+This will run all tests in parallel.
 - `--timeout-executable <path>` | `-t <path>`: The path to the `timeout` executable.
 Defaults to a `timeout` executable in the current working directory.
 - `--ety-dir <path>`: The path to the directory of an `ety` executable.
 Defaults to the current directory. **This option